jxmot/router-log-monitor/logwatcher/README.md

 # Log Watcher

 This is part of the Router Log Monitor.
-And this part is responsible for reading and parsing log files, and Writing parsed entries to database tables.
+And this part is responsible for reading & parsing log files, and writing the parsed entries to database tables.

 ## Log Watcher Architecture Overview